 Ultimately, it means your phone will be able to load things faster, process things faster, and generally not be in any way sluggish.
-Over the last couple of weeks using the iPhone 7 Plus it has been as zippy as you would expect, loading powerful games and processing video with minimal effort.
+Over the last few months using the iPhone 7 Plus it has been as zippy as you would expect, loading powerful games and processing video with minimal effort.

 The screen - which is the same 5.5-inch size and 1920 x 1080 resolution as the iPhone 6S Plus - also feels a lot brighter and more responsive, but Apple has held back from adding the Tru Display technology found on the iPad Pro 9.7.

 iPhone 7 Plus review: iOS 10

 - Redesigned Today screen

 The new iPhone comes with the latest operating system, iOS 10, as standard.
 Like the hardware refinements, this new software experience is a subtle change over what users will have seen in iOS 9.

 iOS 10 comes with a number of new features like a dedicated Home app to allow you to control and manage your HomeKit accessories, a much more advanced Messages app that bring things like apps and stickers, and Widgets to the lock screen so you can quickly grab information snippets from your favourite apps (if they are supported).

 The notion that iOS is a simple operating system is now a long and distant memory, given the complexity it opens up for power users.
 In iOS 10 Apple has focused on layering the experience with even more complexity and depth than ever before.
 In the same breath, if you're not a phone geek it's still a breeze to use.